BlakeMack/react-markdown-app/README.md

 # React Markdown app

-This is application uses React and Express to render and serve Markdown content.
+This application uses React and Express to render and serve Markdown content.
 It includes a server that uses the Express framework, a React front-end, and a Markdown parser using the react-markdown package.

 Getting Started
 To get started, clone this repository to your local machine and run the following command to install all required dependencies: